Website Form Analytics

 Follow the KISS Rule

 One of the basic facts to keep in mind while designing a form is to follow the KISS Rule – Keep it Simple Silly!
-The simpler and straightforward your form is, the more are the chances of people attempting the forms, submitting them and aiding to conversions.
-BliVakker.no is a great example to quote here.
-The online beauty shop increased its form submission rate by 10.48% by simply removing three form fields in its registration form.
+The simpler and straightforward your form is, the more are the chances of people attempting the forms, submitting them, and aiding to conversions.
+For a reason that people only fill up those forms which either have a limited number of fields, spread across two to three steps, or compelling enough to keep their attention focused on filling the entire form.
+Imagescape is a great example to quote here.
+The online design studio increased its conversion rate by 120% by simply reducing the number of its form fields from 11 to 4.

 Use the Single-Column Layout